Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Quantum-mechanical formulation of acid generation

-In optical lithography, a feature on a photoresist is formed by developing deprotected polymers in a photoresist by using a resist developer.
-Deprotected polymers are generated through the deprotection mechanism carried out by the chemical reaction between protected polymers and acid in which the acid is produced by the photochemical process of photoacid generators (PAGs).
+In optical lithography, a feature on a photoresist is formed by developing deprotected polymers in the photoresist using a resist developer.
+Deprotected polymers are generated through a deprotection mechanism carried out by the chemical reaction between protected polymers and acids, in which the latter are produced by the photochemical process of photoacid generators (PAGs).

-At the molecular level, the generation of acid occurs when confined electrons of PAGs are released through the interaction with exposure light.
-Accordingly, the rate of the acid generation can be identified with the rate of the photoelectric detection of light, which is a well-known application of the quantum theory of light.
-This section provides a quantum mechanical description of acid generation by reformulating the photoelectric detection of light in the QED.
+At the molecular level, acid generation occurs when the confined electrons of PAGs are released through interactions with the exposure light.
+Accordingly, the rate of acid generation can be identified with that of photoelectric detection of light, which is a well-known application of the quantum theory of light.
+The following subsections provide a quantum-mechanical description of acid generation by reformulating the photoelectric detection of light in QED.